Change a solution’s color with a shake of your hand!

 We can saturate the solution again with oxygen from the air above the solution.
 When the flask is shaken, oxygen from the air dissolves in the solution.
 The reaction can then proceed until all the oxygen available in the solution is spent again.
 However, this trick cannot be repeated endlessly.
 Since the flask is tightly sealed, sooner or later all the oxygen from the air will be depleted, and the solution will then remain colorless even when shaken.
 Nevertheless, the process can be reactivated by opening the flask to let some more air in.

-Why did we add an alkali to the glucose aqueous solution?
+Why did we add an alkali to the lactose aqueous solution?

-By adding sodium hydroxide NaOH aqueous solution, we created an alkaline environment.
-Methylene blue needs an alkaline environment in order to accept electrons from glucose; otherwise, the reaction will not proceed, and the solution will remain blue.
-You can check this condition by conducting the experiment without NaOH.
+By adding calcium hydroxide Ca(OH)2 aqueous solution, we created an alkaline environment.
+Methylene blue needs an alkaline environment in order to accept electrons from lactose; otherwise, the reaction will not proceed, and the solution will remain blue.
+You can check this condition by conducting the experiment without Ca(OH)2.

 Why is it so important to seal the flask tightly?